 The high-tech Audi magnetic ride damper system is available as an option.
 In this system, tiny magnetic particles circulate in the oil inside the shock absorbers.
 When voltage is applied to them, they alter the damping characteristics within milliseconds.

 This adaptive system promises enhanced levels of ride comfort and handling, although it doesn't quite turn the TT Roadster into a genuine sports car.

 The TT Roadster comes standard with power-adjustable leather/alcantara sports seats, a 12-speaker, 255-watt AM/FM/CD/Sirius XM Bose sound system with AUX and USB inputs, single-zone automatic climate control, Bluetooth smartphone connectivity, Xenon headlights with LED daytime running lights, a leather-wrapped, flat-bottom multifunction steering wheel with paddle shifters, LED interior lighting and 18-inch alloy wheels.

 Options include heated Nappa leather sports seats,, a navigation system with real-time traffic updates, a six-disc CD changer and an ultrasonic rear parking assist system.

 The carbon package brings a front splitter and rear diffuser.

 Every TT Roadster model is outfitted with dual front, side and knee airbags along with traction and stability control systems and electronic brake-pressure distribution.

 While there are many other two-door convertibles available at the same price as the TT Roadster, the Audi is something of a unique proposition as a luxurious, style-conscious 2+2 without overt sporting pretensions.
-The Ford Mustang GT Convertible provides far higher levels of power and handling but can't match the TT's interior sophistication, while the Infiniti G37 Convertible the slightly ungainly-looking BMW 1-Series Convertible are closer matches but are still more athletic.
+The Ford Mustang GT Convertible provides far higher levels of power and handling but can't match the TT's interior sophistication, while the Infiniti Q60 convertible and the BMW 2-Series Convertible are closer matches but are still more athletic.